 - CDN caching policy is only relevant to remote evaluation performance.

 After a response for a request has been computed and retrieved, it's cached so it can be reused to make future requests faster.
 Experiment uses a CDN to cache the experiments and feature flags for a user for low latency access on subsequent requests.

 Requests to Experiment's server are cached on the CDN for 60 minutes.
 It's a TTL (time-to-live) cache and expires after 60 minutes independent of the key being accessed or not in the 60 minutes.
 In other words, the 60 minutes cache time starts from the first-page load.

 The CDN caches the exact request received, including user information.
-In short, any change in user info will always miss the CDN cache (unless that exact same request has been cached previously).
+In short, any change in user info always misses the CDN cache (unless that exact same request has been cached previously).

-To make sure you don't get stale results when your underlying flags have changed, we invalidate (delete) cached results for an entire deployment whenever a flag or experiment associated with that deployment is updated.
-In other words, as our SDKs retrieve results for all experiments and feature flags for a given deployment for a user, we invalidate all results for a given deployment every time there's a change in even a single flag associated with a deployment.
-We also invalidate all requests cached for a deployment every time the deployment is added to a flag or removed from a flag.
+To make sure you don't get stale results when your underlying flags have changed, Experiment invalidates (deletes) cached results for an entire deployment whenever a flag or experiment associated with that deployment is updated.
+In other words, as the SDKs retrieve results for all experiments and feature flags for a given deployment for a user, Experiment invalidates all results for a given deployment every time there's a change in even a single flag associated with a deployment.
+Experiment also invalidates all requests cached for a deployment every time the deployment is added to a flag or removed from a flag.

 Dynamic targeting cache considerations¶

 Amplitude Experiment allows you to target feature-flags and experiments based on dynamic properties (user properties and behavioral cohorts) synced from Amplitude Analytics.
-Since these properties are not included in the fetch request, you may be receiving cached experiment results for up to an hour (the TTL) until the cache misses and the user is re-evaluated with the most recent dynamic properties.
+Because these properties aren't included in the fetch request, you may be receiving cached experiment results for up to an hour (the TTL) until the cache misses and the user is re-evaluated with the most recent dynamic properties.

 Amplitude user properties¶